phenomnomnominal/betterer/goldens/api/betterer.api.md

 // @public
 export type BettererFilesDiff = Record<string, BettererFileDiff>;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@params" is not defined in this configuration
 // Warning: (ae-forgotten-export) The symbol "BettererFileTestBase" needs to be exported by the entry point index.d.ts
 //
 // @public